-How can businesses use social media to drive effective communication with customers?Written by Guy Hepplewhite 13 October 2020
+How can businesses use social media to communicate with customers?Written by Guy Hepplewhite 31 March 2021

 Last year, statistics from marketing automation experts Emarsys stated that an estimated 45 per cent of the earth’s population now use some form of social media.